Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 • Returning visitors

-Best Area to Stay in Puerto Vallarta – Romantic Zone
+The Romantic Zone: Where to Stay in Puerto Vallarta

 Situated south of the Rio Cuale, the Romantic Zone is known for its cobblestone streets and historic buildings.
-Some of the more popular colonias in the Romantic Zone are Emiliano Zapata, Pino Suarez and Conchas Chinas up in the hills.
+Some of the more popular colonias in the Romantic Zone are Emiliano Zapata, Pino Suarez, Ampas and Conchas Chinas up in the hills.

-All of that activity in a relatively small area gives this neighborhood a very intimate feel.
-The beautiful Los Muertos beach, the iconic Puerto Vallarta pier and malecĂ³n are all just steps from the Romantic Zone.
+However, all of that activity in a relatively small area gives it a very intimate feel.
+It’s super safe and beautiful Los Muertos beach, with the famous Puerto Vallarta pier and malecón, are all just steps away.
+It makes it easy to run down to the beach just in time for sunset.

 A street view of the Romantic Zone one of the best areas to stay in Puerto Vallarta